USNavalResearchLaboratory/SNOPROP/README.txt

 ----------- Installation ----------
+Install SNOPROP by entering the root snoprop directory and running the command "pip install ."

 The program uses Numpy, Scipy, and Matplotlib extensively.
-In addition, the program uses Numba, a JIT compiler, to accelerate the math.
+In addition, the program uses Numba (version >=0.42), a JIT compiler, to accelerate the math.
 All of these are included by default with the Anaconda python distribution.
 This is the easiest way to use SNOPROP.
-Requires Numba (version >= 0.42).
-You may want to double-check that Conda installed at minimum this version.
-You can type "conda list" to see the installed version of Numba.

 ------------ Testing ---------------
-Tests are found in the tests/ folder.
-You can run them with
-      python tests/run_scripts.py [-v]
-where -v is optional for more verbose logging
+Tests can be run with the snoprop.run_tests(v) command, where v is optional boolean for more verbose logging.
-This will run all existing tests and report the outcome.
-The constants used for the tests are saved in tests/constants.py
+The constants used for the tests are saved in test_constants.py

 ----------- Use ----------------
 Create a python file.
 Import the Integrator class.
 Create a dictionary with the parameters listed below.
 The shortest possible input deck might look something like this:
-    from Integrator import Integrator
+    import snoprop
     params = {
         # Specify simulation parameters here
     }
-    sim = Integrator(params)
+    sim = snoprop.Simulation(params)
     sim.run()

 You can specify the number of threads to use with syntax like the following:
     NUMBA_NUM_THREADS=4 python simulate.py

-You may also run it step-by-step with the sim.move() function You can retrieve the simulation position with sim.getZ() and the field intensities with sim.getIS(), sim.getIL(), sim.getIA() If you save restarts, you can just load the object from the restart file as so
+You may also run it step-by-step with the sim.move() function You can retrieve the simulation position with sim.getZ() and the field intensities with sim.getIS(), sim.getIL(), sim.getIA()

+If you save restarts, you can just load the object from the restart file as so

 sim = pickle.load('restart_file','rb')
     sim.run()

-Input parameters are detailed in the user guide.
+Input parameters are detailed in the NRL memo report user guide.